Musk's Scandinavian woes deepen as Tesla loses Swedish court case, Finnish union joins port blockade

 The postal service's workers blocked Tesla license plate deliveries late last month in a show of solidarity with mechanics striking over the company's refusal to sign a collective bargaining agreement with employees, which is customary in Sweden.

-Tesla filed a lawsuit against the Swedish Transport Agency and the postal service, but a Swedish court ruled on Thursday that PostNord will not be forced to deliver license plates for now.
+Tesla took legal action while CEO Elon Musk branded the move "insane," but a Swedish court ruled on Thursday that PostNord will not be forced to deliver license plates for now.

 We're making it easier for you to find stories that matter with our new newsletter — The 4Front.
 Sign up here and get news that is important for you to your inbox.